When Does Bottom-up Beat Top-down in Hierarchical Community Detection?: Discussion

-Sufficient conditions for the exact recovery of super-communities in BTSBMs by recursive spectral bi-partitioning algorithms were first established in~\cite{li2022hierarchical}, under the assumptions that all connection probabilities have the same scaling factor $\delta_N$ (\textit{i.e.,} $p(t) = \Theta ( \delta_N )$ for all $t \in \cT$) verifying $\delta_N = \Omega(\log^{2+\epsilon} N / N)$.
-The result was later refined in~\cite{lei2020unified} to remove the extra logarithmic factors and in~\cite{lei2021consistency} to enable different scaling factors at different depths of the hierarchy.
-To the best of our knowledge, these are the only works involving recovery at intermediate depths of the hierarchy.
+Sufficient conditions for the exact recovery of super-communities in BTSBMs by recursive spectral bi-partitioning algorithms were established in~\cite{li2022hierarchical}, under the assumptions that all connection probabilities have the same scaling factor $\delta_N$ (\textit{i.e.,} $p(t) = \Theta ( \delta_N )$ for all $t \in \cT$) verifying $\delta_N = \Omega(\log^{2+\epsilon} N / N)$.
+The result was later refined in~\cite{lei2020unified} to assume only that $\delta_N = \Omega(\log N / N)$ and in~\cite{lei2021consistency} to enable different scaling factors at different depths of the hierarchy.
 To compare these results with Theorem~\ref{thm:exact_recovery_intermediate_levels}, let us consider a BTSBM with $p(t) = a_{|t|} \log N / N$ where $a_{|t|}$ is constant independent of $N$.
 The average connection probability in a super-community of depth $q$ is then $\ba_q \log N / N$ where $\ba_q = \frac{1}{2^{d-q} }\left( a_d + \sum_{k=1}^{d-q} 2^{k-1} a_{d-k} \right)$.
 Then \cite[Theorem~6.5]{lei2020unified} states that the {recursive spectral bi-partitioning} algorithm exactly recovers all the super-communities up to depth $\ell$ if

-The condition $\left( \sqrt{ \ba_q} - \sqrt{a_{q-1}} \right)^2 > 2^q $ corresponds to the exact recovery threshold of a symmetric SBM with $2^q$ communities and intra-community (resp., inter-community) link probabilities $\ba_q \log N / N$ (resp., $a_{q-1} \log N / N$).
+The condition $\left( \sqrt{ \ba_q} - \sqrt{a_{q-1}} \right)^2 > 2^q $ is the exact recovery threshold of a symmetric SBM with $2^q$ communities and intra-community (resp., inter-community) link probabilities $\ba_q \log N / N$ (resp., $a_{q-1} \log N / N$).
 Although the depth~$q$ of the hierarchy is composed of $2^q$ super-communities with average intra-connection probability $\ba_q \log N / N$ and inter-connection probability $a_{q-1} \log N / N$, Condition~\eqref{eq:condition_intermediate_levels_top_down} does not match the information-theoretic threshold derived in Theorem~\ref{thm:exact_recovery_intermediate_levels}.
-Indeed, the structure of a super-community at depth $q$ is not simply an \Erdos-\Renyi random graph with connection probability $\ba_q \log N / N$, but is instead an SBM composed of $2^{d-q}$ primitive communities, each of them interacting differently with the rest of the network.
+Indeed, the structure of a super-community at depth $q$ is not an \Erdos-\Renyi random graph with connection probability $\ba_q \log N / N$, but is instead an SBM with $2^{d-q}$ primitive communities.

 For all $q \in [d]$, let us define $J_q^{ \tda }$ and $J_q^{ \bua }$ by

 Condition~\eqref{eq:condition_intermediate_levels_top_down} for exact recovery of the super-communities up to depth $\ell$ is equivalent~to